- What We Do

 Food Assistance Programs

-The Office of Food for Peace (FFP) targets drought-affected, food-insecure Somali households countrywide.
+The Office of Food for Peace (FFP) targets food-insecure Somali households and internally displaced persons countrywide.

-FFP supports the UN World Food Program (WFP), other public international organizations, and non-governmental organizations on relief, nutrition, livelihoods, and social safety net activities within Somalia.
+FFP partners with the UN World Food Program, other public international organizations, and non-governmental organizations on relief, nutrition, livelihoods, social safety net, and resilience building activities.
 These activities include cash- and market-based interventions such as cash transfers, cash for work, and food vouchers.

 Food for Peace Contributions